rakkyo150/BeatSaber-SaberTailor/readme.md

 - **Values**: `true` | `false`
 - **Default**: `true`

-Allows you to disable the saber trail entirely, when set to `0`.
-This option *does not* disable score submission.
+Allows you to disable the saber trail entirely, when set to `false`.

 ### Trail Length